This guide is written with MoneyWiz for Mobile in mind. Need one for Desktop? Click here!

 Creating new transactions and trades

 Creating a new trade or transaction is as simple as adding a regular transaction.
-That's why you begin by simply clicking the + button in the bottom-right of the account.
+That's why you begin by simply tapping the + button in the bottom-right of the account.
 You can choose from:

 - Buy - allows you to buy more stock.
 Note that Buy to open and Buy to close are all the same in MoneyWiz.